RyanJ-Shao/CGMTS/README.md

 #### (3)	Visualize CGM data
 - The cgmplot () function takes a directory which contains preprocessed CGM files as input, and export the plots to an output directory.
 The cgmplot() function can calculate types of plot, including CGM trace plot, CGM 3 dimensional plot, CGM decomposition plot and ACF, PACF plot.
 The cgmplot() function will generate HTML file as default except the ACF and PACF plot.
 If “html” parameters is set to FALSE, it will generate PDF file instead.
 If the “useig” parameters is set to TRUE, this function will use imputed data.
 ## 7. Examples
-The CGMTS package contains an example CGM file, we can load it and test the functions of CGMTS package on it.
+The CGMTSA package contains an example CGM file, we can load it and test the functions of CGMTSA package on it.
 First, use prepro() function to detect outliers and impute missing in CGM data.
 1. Manual format
 ```
 library(CGMTS)